-• The council has in place a risk and performance management strategy and policy that sets out the framework arrangements and responsibilities for the successful delivery of agreed priorities and intended outcomes.
-The policy is intended to assist officers at all levels in applying sound risk management and performance management principles and practice across their areas of responsibility.
-Risks and performance are monitored and reported to corporate management team and review is undertaken by the overview and scrutiny committee.
+The council has in place frameworks for risk and performance management alongside the strategy and policy that sets out the framework arrangements and responsibilities for the successful delivery of agreed priorities and intended outcomes.
+The risk policy was refreshed in February 2023 and is intended to assist council staff at all levels in applying sound risk management principles and practice across their areas of responsibility.
+Risks and performance are monitored and reported to corporate management team and review is undertaken by the Corporate Scrutiny Committee.

-- The council has two major, long term commercial contracts in place for highways and waste service delivery both of which have their own contract management team and member and delivery boards to maintain oversight and formal monitoring of performance. - The council's financial management arrangements conform to the governance requirements of the CIPFA "statement on the role of the Chief Financial Officer in local government (2010)".
+- The council has two major, long term commercial contracts in place for highways and waste service delivery both of which have their own contract management team, councillor boards and delivery boards to maintain oversight and formal monitoring of performance. - The council's financial management arrangements conform to the governance requirements of the CIPFA "statement on the role of the Chief Financial Officer in local government (2016)".
 The Chief Financial Officer is professionally qualified; is a member of the corporate management team; has input into all major decisions; advises Cabinet on financial matters and is responsible for ensuring that budgets are agreed in advance, are robust and that the finance function is fit for purpose.
-The Chief Financial Officer is the Director of Finance and Section 151 Officer. - The council's assurance arrangements also conform to the governance requirements of the CIPFA "statement on the role of the Head of Internal Audit in public service organisations (2010)".
-The head of internal audit is professionally qualified and leads on the review and adequacy of the council's internal control environment.
-Where necessary, to the proper discharge of the internal audit function, the Chief Internal Auditor has direct access to the Chief Executive, Section 151 officer; Monitoring Officer and Elected Members, especially those who serve on committees charged with governance.
+The Chief Financial Officer is the Director of Finance and Section 151 Officer. - The council's assurance arrangements also conform to the governance requirements of the CIPFA "statement on the role of the Head of Internal Audit (Chief Internal Auditor) in public service organisations (2016)".
+The Chief Internal Auditor is professionally qualified and leads on the review and adequacy of the council's internal control environment.
+Where necessary, to the proper discharge of the internal audit function, the Chief Internal Auditor has direct access to the Chief Executive, Section 151 officer; Monitoring Officer and Councillors, especially those who serve on committees charged with governance.